maparoni/down-gfm/README.md

 ### Differences to Down

+This fork swaps cmark for cmark-gfm, and supports the GFM-extensions, with the notable exception that **tables** are not supported when using NSAttributedString.

 For a full description of features, see [`johnxnguyen/Down`](https://github.com/johnxnguyen/Down).

-This fork swaps cmark for cmark-gfm, and supports the following extensions:

-- [x] Strikethrough
-- [x] Task lists
-- [ ] Tables

 ### Supports